-- Limit 4 trout, only 1 may exceed 28 inches, regardless of species - Underwater spearfishing is permitted from 6 a.m. on the first Saturday of June through Sept.
+- No limit on yellow perch - Limit 4 trout, only 1 may exceed 24 inches, regardless of species - Underwater spearfishing is permitted from 6 a.m. on the first Saturday of June through Sept.
 15. - When ice fishing, the size of the hole may not exceed 18 inches.